 If you’re looking for an entertainment package, Fetch TV and Telstra TV might be what you want.
 Fetch TV and Telstra TV are TV-compatible boxes (like DVD players) that allow you to access entertainment apps, like ABC iView and YouTube from the comfort of your couch.

-With Telstra TV, you can stream Netflix, Stan, Kayo and Foxtel Now, along with Australian TV through their associated apps.
+Comparatively, with Telstra TV you can stream Netflix, Stan, Kayo and Foxtel Now, along with Australian TV through their associated apps.
 Keep in mind neither Fetch TV or Telstra TV will cover the cost of streaming app subscriptions – you’ll have to pay for these separately, or as an add-on to your broadband bill where available.

 Unsure which speed is right for you?
 Let’s break down what the difference is between each NBN speed tier and the plans that include them.
 When you’re comparing NBN plans, you’ll want to make sure you’re getting all the perks and bundled-in extras that you need (including entertainment packages or phones), but also make sure you’re getting the right speed.